-We have started to expand our operations internationally and plan to continue to enter additional markets.
 We expect to expand our international operations significantly by continuing to enter new markets and expanding our offerings in new languages.
 In most international markets, we would not be the first entrant, and our competitors may be more established or otherwise better positioned than we are to succeed.
-Our competitors may offer services to dealers that make dealers dependent on them, such as hosting dealers' webpages and providing inventory feeds for dealers, which would make it difficult to attract dealers to our marketplace.
+Our competitors may offer services to dealers that make dealers dependent on them, such as hosting dealers' websites and providing inventory feeds for dealers, which would make it difficult to attract dealers to our marketplace.
 Dealers may also be parties to agreements with other dealers and syndicates that prevent them from being able to access our marketplace.
 In addition, we may also face litigation from competitors in new markets.
 Any of these barriers could impede our expansion into international markets, which could affect our business and potential growth.